 She is a Senior Teacher with Yoga Alliance Professionals.
 She has been teaching Restorative yoga since 2012 and is qualified as a Relax & Renew Restorative teacher (Judith Hanson Lasater).

 Sarai has an MA in Psychodynamic Psychotherapy from the University of Essex and is an Honorary Psychodynamic Psychotherapist within the NHS.
 She lives in London with her husband and daughter.

 "My main focus when teaching, is what is this student’s potential, and what do they want from the practice?
 Some people need help with anxiety and stress, and want to to learn to relax and improve sleep.
-Others want to improve energy levels or help with ailments in the body or mind.
+Others want to improve energy levels or help with ailments in the body or mind, or to find a spiritual path.
 Some people simply want to push their bodies to peak performance, and for them, challenging postures are the most exciting thing.
 I love it that each person is different and that the practice can serve everybody’s needs, and from the springboard of these ‘needs’, through practising yoga an unfolding of a deeper and more joyous connection with oneself and others naturally arises” - Sarai Harvey-Smith